-Celeb trainer Jillian Michaels is no stranger to cellulite.
-And neither is starlet Kim Kardashian.
-In fact, it's estimated that between 80 to 95 percent of women have cellulite somewhere on their body.
-If you've been worrying about a bit of dimpling on your backside, at least you know you're not alone.
-If knowledge is power, here are five things about cellulite to help you feel empowered about that unwanted dimpling.
+If you've been worrying about a bit of dimpling on your backside, at least you know you're not alone — 90 percent of women have cellulite somewhere on their bodies.
+If knowledge is power, here are a few things about cellulite to help you feel empowered about that puckering skin.

-- Cardio alone will not decrease the dimples, though.
+Unfortunately, cardio alone will not decrease the dimples.
 Flaccid muscle can increase the appearance of cellulite, so strength training is highly recommended.
-You should work the muscles in the areas where the dimpling is occurring two to three times a week.
-This means doing lunges in all directions and squats for the thighs and glutes.
-Check out these moves for toning your lower body.
-Work your adductors to tone your inner thighs, and your abductors to tone the outer thigh.
-Just don't skip your strength training.
+Work the muscles in the areas where the dimpling is occurring two to three times a week.
+This means doing lunges in all directions as well as butt- and thigh-toning squats — try this 30-Day Squat Challenge.
+Or work your entire backside with these moves for toning your lower body as well as these inner-thigh toners.